Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 * The first `-1` means the last element in the latitude dimension.
 Negative indices are a shortcut to counting from the back instead of the front.
 The next-to-last element would be -2, etc.
+* Nothing between the two colons means _proceed to the end_, which in this case will be the _beginning_!
-* The second `-1` is the step. `-1::-1` means start at the back and count toward the front (in this case, start in the south and count north) by ones.
+* The second `-1` is the step. `-1::-1` means count backwards (in this case, start in the south and count north) by ones.

 > ### The question mark, and `<tab><tab>`